Have you ever wondered if alternative therapies really work?

 There is a place for alternative therapies, and I use them often, but conventional medicine can be life-saving in many situations too.

-I believe we would be at optimal health if we knew how to used both, conventional and alternative therapies.
+I believe we would be at optimal health if we used both, conventional and alternative therapies.

 You might find useful to read the following related posts:

-What do you think?
 Have you used an alternative therapy that has proven to be really useful for you?
 Please feel free to share your experience below, or let me know if you have any questions